Associate Professor of English

 I teach and write in a mutant genre encompassing creative nonfiction, the lyric essay, and literary journalism—factual stories told with the techniques of fiction, poetry, and visual mediums.
-I'm a contributing writer for Harper's Magazine, Virginia Quarterly Review, and Rolling Stone, all publications in which such work can be found, and a founding editor of an online literary magazine called Killing the Buddha.
+I'm a contributing writer for Harper's Magazine, Virginia Quarterly Review, and Rolling Stone, and a founding editor of an online literary magazine called Killing the Buddha.
 Here at Dartmouth, I'm publisher of an online magazine of literary journalism, 40 Towns.

 Radiant Truths (Yale University Press, 2014)